 The MFA in Dance attracts 1) professional artists intending to contextualize, extend and enrich their practice, 2) those aspiring to change their career with a specific interest in dance, and 3) recent graduates who wish to pursue a graduate degree.
 The Program is open to students with expertise in all forms of movement practice from any culture or geographical area.
 The MFA aims to develop and broaden an interdisciplinary perspective through substantial coursework in related disciplines chosen from Duke's many outstanding graduate programs.
 During the first summer term, MFA students will also participate and contribute to the collaborative work with the American Dance Festival (ADF).

 Each applicant must submit a two to four-page written research proposal outlining their anticipated area of study, a statement of purpose detailing their practice and relationship to dance and/or choreography as well as supporting material evidencing existing artistic practice (if relevant).
-Applications are submitted electronically via the program's Slideroom portal, while the general Duke Graduate School application is submitted via Apply Yourself.
+Applications are submitted electronically via the general Duke Graduate School application (submitted via Apply Yourself).

 Contact Director of MFA: Michael Klien, email@example.com

 Applications processed beginning September, 2018 - February 2019